jolicode/elastically/README.md

 ### `Factory::CONFIG_INDEX_PREFIX` (optional)

 Add a prefix to all indexes and aliases created via Elastically.
+The prefix is lowercased, as Elasticsearch does not accept uppercase characters in index names.

 _Default to `null`._